mpaldridge/mpaldridge.github.io/docs/teaching.md

 permalink: /teaching/
 ---

+## Current teaching

-## MATH1710 Probability & Statistics I (2021-22 to present)
+### MATH1710 Probability & Statistics I

-I am currently lecturing the module **[MATH1710 Probability and Statistics I](https://mpaldridge.github.io/math1710)** at the University of Leeds in Semester 1.
+I am currently lecturing the module **[MATH1710 Probability and Statistics I](https://mpaldridge.github.io/math1710)** in Semester 1.
 The main website for this module is [here](https://mpaldridge.github.io/math1710).

 ## Past teaching

-### MATH2750 Introduction to Markov Processes (2018-19 to 20-21)
+### MATH2750 Introduction to Markov Processes

-I previously lectured the module **[MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750)** at the University of Leeds in Semester 2 of 2018-19, 2019-20, and 2020-21.
+From 2018-19 to 2020-21, I lectured the module **[MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750)**.
 The main website for this module was [here](https://mpaldridge.github.io/math2750).
-These site may or may not accurately represent the module as it is currently taught.
+These site reasonably accurately represents the module as it is taught in 2021-22.

 ### MATH3015 History of Mathematics (2019-20)

-I previously lectured one third of this module, on History of Statistics, with Dr Phil Walker and Dr Nicola Gambino.
-This module does not currently run.
+In 2019-20, I lectured one third of this module, on History of Statistics, with Dr Phil Walker and Dr Nicola Gambino.
+This module is currently dormant, possibly extinct.

-### MA40042 Measure Theory and Integration (University of Bath, 2016-17)
+### MA40042 Measure Theory and Integration (Bath)

-I previously lectured one half of this module, on Measure Theory, with Dr Matt Roberts.
+In 2016-17 at the University of Bath, I lectured one half of this module, on Measure Theory, with Dr Matt Roberts.

-### MATH30002 and MATHM0009 Topics in Discrete Mathematics (University of Bristol, 2013-14)
+### MATH30002/MATHM0009 Topics in Discrete Mathematics (University of Bristol, 2013-14)

-I previously lecture one third of this module, on Introduction to Graph Theory, with Dr Jon Bober and Dr Karen Gunderson.
+In 2013-14 at the University of Bristol, I lectured one third of this module, on Introduction to Graph Theory, with Dr Jon Bober and Dr Karen Gunderson.